mne-tools/mne-cpp/doc/gh-pages/pages/development/gusbamp.md

  `%\mne-cpp\applications\mne_scan\plugins\plugins.pro`

-the plugin's project "gusbamp" has to be restored by deleting the "#" in front of the name in the Sensor section.
+the plugin's project `gusbamp` has to be restored by deleting the `#` in front of the name in the Sensor section.
 After this is done, the MNE Scan project can be rebuilt.

 ## Running the gUSBamp EEG plugin